 I was appointed Senior Lecturer in Social Media & Digital Society in the Information School at the University of Sheffield in October 2015.
 I currently hold the role of Deputy Director of Learning and Teaching (August 2019-present) and Ethics Coordinator (October 2018-present) in my School.
 I was previously Deputy Director for PGR Student Affairs in the Faculty of Social Sciences (October 2016-September) and Deputy Director of Research in the Information School (March 2016-February 2018).
 Before moving to Sheffield, I was Lecturer in Media and Communication at the University of Leicester (November 2009- September 2015).
 I was awarded the University of Leicester Teaching Fellowship in January 2014 in recognition of my contribution to the enhancement of teaching in the Department of Media and Communication through the development and promotion of digital media technologies.
 I also received the Leicester Students’ Union Superstar Award in May 2015 for my sensitivity to responding to student learning needs.
 I am a media and communication researcher with a specific interest in how social media is used to frame contentious political issues within divided societies such as Northern Ireland.
-I have written one book on the role of the internet in conflict transformation in Northern Ireland (Framing the Troubles Online: Northern Irish Groups and Website Strategy, Manchester University Press 2011) and my second one on the role of social media in contentious parades and protests in Northern Ireland (Digital Contention in a divided society: social media, parades and protest in Northern Ireland) is due to be published in February 2021.
+I have written two books on the role of the internet in conflict transformation in Northern Ireland (Framing the Troubles Online: Northern Irish Groups and Website Strategy and Digital Contention in a divided society: social media, parades and protest in Northern Ireland).
 My work has been published in a number of journals including First Monday, Information, Communication & Society, Journalism, New Media & Society, and Policy & Internet.
 Recently completed research projects include a British Academy funded study of YouTube footage of the union flag protests in Northern Ireland, a study of how social media is used by first responders during crisis situations funded by the EU 7th Framework Programme for Research (FP7) and a Horizon 2020 funded study of how social media can be used to build community resilience against disasters.
 I was appointed External Examiner for BA (Hons) Communication & Society and Media at Nottingham Trent University and Researcher-in-Residence at the Doc Media Centre in September 2020.
 I am a regular contributor to the LSE Democratic Audit blog and have appeared on media outlets including BBC News Channel, BBC News Arabic, BBC Radio Leicester, BBC Radio Sheffield and BBC Radio Ulster.
 I have been an invited speaker at events organised by the Arts Marketing Association (East Midlands), the European Police College (CEPOL) and the Royal United Services Institute.

 A copy of my CV can be downloaded here